alan-j-lin/alan-j-lin.github.io/_posts/2018-08-24-project-fletcher.md

 This additional filtering gave me about 4000+ bars to work with.

-Next, I had to join this list of bars with the reviews for each bar.
-Normally in a SQL database, this would be accomplish by a simple join command as both the review data and the business data had a business id column.
-However MongoDB has a NoSQL database structure, so I was not able to accomplish the same thing (I did experiment with the $lookup command but it didn't do exactly what I wanted).
-I ended up writing the following query to get the relevant data where I would would loop the reviews database and do a match based on whether or not the review's business id was in the list of business ids from the bars subset table.
+Next, I had to join the list of bars with the reviews for each bar.
+Normally in a SQL database, this would be accomplish by a simple join command.
+However MongoDB has a NoSQL database structure, so I was not able to do that (I did experiment with the $lookup command).
+I ended up writing the following query to get the relevant data:

 ```
 # Create subset of reviews to only find reviews that contain the bar ids